theunissenlab/kranky/README.md

 ## Kranky

 Kranky is a stimulus presentation system rolled in python to control the playback of auditory stimuli in neuroscience experiments.
+It is easy to control and modify, and integrates with open-ephys.

-It's originally designed to be compatiple with instructions for krank, developed in the doupe lab.
+kranky is compatible with instructions for krank, a stimulus presenter and data acquisition program developed in the doupe lab.

 ## usage: